CEE Standard: Earning Income

 Suggest Fun Activities

-Everyone loves a babysitter who goes above and beyond to entertain their children in safe and educational ways.
+Everyone loves a babysitter who goes above and beyond to entertain children in safe and educational ways.
 If you have a driver’s license, see what events are going on in the area and ask the parents if you can take the kids.
-Try kids’ night at a museum or make it as simple as a trip to the local ice cream shop.
+Try kids’ night at a museum or a simple outing to the local ice cream shop.
 Everyone loves a road trip.

 Don’t Complain If They’re Late

 Everyone’s been there: You’re babysitting and the parents said they’d be home at 10, but then they roll into the driveway at midnight.
 It can be seriously annoying, but don’t let them see you sweat it.
 Just smile and be gracious, and the parents are way more likely to tip you extra for your “trouble.”

 Have a Backup Babysitter

 If you have to cancel your babysitting plans, make sure you do it as promptly and smoothly as possible and have a backup sitter to suggest to them.
 But remember, whenever you offer a family another babysitter, you could end up losing their regular business!

 Clean Up the House

 They may not expect you to do it, but parents always appreciate somebody cleaning up a little around the house.
 Make sure the dishes are washed, the toys are put away, and the house is tidy by the time the parents get home.
-They will most likely tell you it’s not necessary, but they will appreciate that you went the extra mile.
+They will most likely tell you it wasn’t necessary, but they will appreciate that you went the extra mile.
 Trust me.

-It’s tempting to want to wear a cotton tracksuit for maximum mobility and comfort, but no one wants to leave their kids with someone who looks messy or who wears inappropriate clothing.
+It’s tempting to want to wear a tracksuit for maximum mobility and comfort, but no one wants to leave their kids with someone who looks messy or who wears inappropriate clothing.
 Think about how you would dress for a casual interview, and then dress somewhere around those lines.
 You can chill out a bit once you get to know the family, but always make sure that you look put together.